CaNS-World/CaNS/README.md

 ## News

+[26/12/2021] Implicit temporal discretization of the diffusion term along only one direction (z) is now also supported.

 [29/10/2021] **Major update** -- a few neat features have been incorporated in the the most recent version of *CaNS*:

 * **x-aligned pencils are now used by default**, which results in improved speed and scalability.
 This behavior can be changed using the flags `-D_DECOMP_Y`/`-D_DECOMP_Z` for y- or z-aligned pencils;